gopasspw/gopass/docs/features.md

 ### JSON API

-`gopass jsonapi` enables communication with gopass via JSON messages.
+`gopass-jsonapi` enables communication with gopass via JSON messages.
 This is particularly useful for browser plugins like [gopassbridge](https://github.com/gopasspw/gopassbridge) running gopass as native app.
 More details can be found in [docs/jsonapi.md](./jsonapi.md).